gregmarine/ByGregMarine.com/Blog/src/2024/03/22_work-update-botanical-gardens-and-the-weekend.md

 They have an art center there.
 I wasn't able to check that out this time.
 But it will be something I'll be sure to check out next time.
 There was a lot of Florida wildlife.
 Especially in the wetlands area.
 There weren't a lot of people there at the time.
 So it was a nice and quiet time for me to meditate for a bit without many interruptions.

+## Five-Course Dinner

 After that, and the reason my time there was short, I headed over to Ford's Garage in Lutz for dinner.
 I had to be there by 6pm and had quite a ways to drive.
 I had prepaid for a 5 course dining experience because it coincided with my birthday.
 I thought it would be fun...hehehe And it was!
 This was the first time they've done it.
 I gave them the feedback that I'd love for them to keep doing those events.

 It's difficult for me to explain how the dinner went beyond saying that the food was great and the company was enjoyable.
 I sat with a couple whom I hadn't met before.
 I didn't know anyone...LOL But it was fun to chat with them throughout the evening.
 The gal actually works at that location.
 But instead of working that night, she was able to enjoy this dinner...hehehe

+## The Weekend

 Well, it's the weekend now.
 I don't really work for the weekend anymore.
 Every single day is a blessing.
 I don't fret Mondays and I don't long for Saturdays.
 Any day I can wake up this side of the grass is a good day...LOL I have so many things to be grateful for.
 And that list keeps getting longer.
 From time to time, an item falls off the list.
 But there is always something around the corner I can add and be even more grateful for.

 Tomorrow, I'm going to go see my birthday movie, *Ghostbusters: Frozen Empire*.
 I say *birthday movie* loosely here.
 I don't traditionally go to the movies around my birthday.
 It is something my dad always does.
 But I'm thinking about taking it up as a tradition now.
 I'll be going to see it alone; which I'm perfectly fine with.
 I have seen countless movies at the theatre by myself.
+Or course, as of the pandemic, I prefer to watch movies at home.
+But from time to time, I still like to venture into a theatre.
+There are aspects of the experience that are difficult to create at home.
+This is like the 4th time I'll have gone to the movies since I moved here...hehehe It will be my first doing so here alone, though.

+I may end up at Ford's Garage one more time this weekend.
+I still need to take advantage of my free birthday appetizer...hehehe But I don't know if I'll go.
+That's still a maybe.
+I do plan on going to Sprouts for the first time.
+I have some ingredients to pick up for a recipe or two I'd like to make next week.
+Plus I'd like to check them out as a potential grocery for better food sources than I'm currently using...LOL

+I hope there aren't too many typos in this journal entry.
+I've said a lot and I tried to proofread along the way.
+But I don't want to go back over the whole thing again...hehehe If you've made it this far, congrats!
+Today's was a long one!
+That's what we get for me skipping a few days...LOL